ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-ietf-rats-eat-07

-* Filled in IANA and other sections for possible preassignment of claim keys for well understood claims
+* Filled in IANA and other sections for possible preassignment of Claim Keys for well understood claims

 ## From draft-ietf-rats-eat-08